rachelwritingcode/cyber-aegis-python-workshop/module_03_homework/README.md

 https://pypi.org/project/hikari-lightbulb/

 ---
-### Review Sample Code for Hikari-Lightbulb Package from the README
+### Review Sample Code from Hikari-Lightbulb Package

 Read this sample piece of code from the Hikari-Lightbulb Github Repo.
 Try to familiarize yourself with the package.
 Don't worry if you don't understand all of the code now, we will walk through it together on workshop day.